 Nationals Park will be transformed into an outdoor venue, and over 41,000 die-hard hockey fans will brave the cold to see two of the NHL’s star forwards, Alex Ovechkin and Jonathan Toews, go head to head.

 Are you attending the game?
-Nationals Park is a venue special to us here at the Studio of Rotblatt – Amrany, being the site of three of our sculptures commissioned by the Washington Nationals of legendary players Frank Howard, Josh Gibson, and Walter Johnson.
+Nationals Park is a venue special to us here at Fine Art Studio of Rotblatt & Amrany, being the site of three of our sculptures commissioned by the Washington Nationals of legendary players Frank Howard, Josh Gibson, and Walter Johnson.

 But if you can’t make it out to the Classic, no worries.
 Set up a viewing party at home, or take a visit to our sculptures of famed Blackhawks Bobby Hull and Stan Mikita outside of the United Center.
 The legendary Blackhawks players are sure to get you in the spirit of the game!

-We hope you all are having a safe and happy holiday, and be sure stay warm!
+We hope you all are having a safe and happy holiday, and be sure to stay warm!